LukeShortCloud/vagrant-ovirt-self-hosted-engine/README.md

           it should not point to the base host or to any other existing machine.
           Engine FQDN:  []: engine.example.com
 ```

+### Variables

+* ovirt_version_major = The major version of oVirt.
+This should be left at 4.
+* ovirt_version_minor = The minor version of oVirt to install.
+* enable_branch_development = Install the latest development/snapshot packages corresponding to the version defined above.
+* enable_branch_master = Install the latest packages for the next upcoming minor version of oVirt.
+This will ignore the previous `ovirt_version_*` settings.
+* nfs_export_dir = The directory to create a network share for and to mount an additional volume to.
+* hostname_hypervisor = The hostname for the Vagrant virtual machine.
+* hostname_ovirt_engine = The hostname to use for the oVirt Engine that will be nested virtualized inside the Vagrant virtual machine.
+This fully qualified domain name (FQDN) should not already be in use by any other nodes.
+* storage_file_system = The file system to use for the volume that will be created and mounted to the `nfs_export_dir`.

 ## Known Issues